DNS records and worldwide DNS propagation checker

 To use the time card calculator, follow the step-by-step instructions.

-1. For each employee, either select the weekly option to get the one-week time entries or the bi-weekly option to get the bi-weekly time entries.
+1. For each employee, either select the weekly option to get the one-week time entries or the bi-weekly option to get the two-week time entries.

 2. Select your "Days in a week."
 You can choose between Five or Seven days.

 3. Select the overtime rate option if your employee worked overtime.
-There are two overtime rules, either the employee will receive overtime pay for over 7.6 hours per day or 38 hours per week.
-Every employee who works more than 7.6 hours per day or 38 hours per week is eligible for overtime pay.
-But, they may vary depending upon the employee's agreement and industry standards.
+As we have already discussed, overtime starts after 7.6 hours per day or 38 hours per week, as is the American standard.
+But, it can vary depending on the employee's agreement and industry standards.
 Thus, you can also select the "Exempt" option if the employee is not entitled to overtime.

 4. Select the employee's base hourly pay rates and choose the overtime rate.